usdot-fhwa-stol/carma-streets/tsc_client_service/README.md

 The `spat_worker` is a class which encapsulates a UDP socket listener.
 This socket listener, listens for UDP NTCIP data packets set from the **TSC** at 10 hz that provide traffic signal state information required for populating the **SPaT**.
 The `spat_worker` contains a method to consume a UDP datapacket and update the `spat` pointer which stores the most up-to-date information of the traffic signal controller state.
 The `tsc_service` `spat_thread` then continously consumes these messages and publishes the resulting **SPaT** JSON on the CARMA-Streets Kafka broker.

+## tsc_service to MMITSS integration
+### Configuration parameter
+The  `use_mmitss_mrp` parameter in manifest.json file is used to determine whether the TSC service consume [phase control schedule](https://github.com/mmitss/mmitss-az/tree/master/src/mrp/traffic-controller-interface) from external [MMTISS Roadside processor](https://github.com/mmitss/mmitss-az) or not.
+By default, this parameter is set to false to consume desired phase plan from internal signal optimization service.
+The MRP and carma-streets signal optimization service shall run exclusively, meaning there is no scenario where both MRP and signal optmization service are trying to manipulate traffic signal controller at the same time.